The Glass Menagerie: Autobiographical elements

 The characters and story mimic Williams' own life more closely than any of his other works: Williams (whose real name was Thomas) closely resembles Tom, and his mother inspires Amanda.
-His sickly and mentally unstable older sister Rose provides the basis for the fragile Laura (whose nickname in the play is "Blue Roses", a result of a bout of pleurosis as a high school student), though it has also been suggested that Laura may incorporate aspects of Williams himself, referencing his introverted nature and obsessive focus on just one aspect of life (writing for Williams and glass animals in Laura's case).
+His sickly and mentally unstable older sister Rose provides the basis for the fragile Laura (who Jim remembers calling "Blue Roses", an affectionate nickname based on his mishearing of pleurosis, which she had in high school), though it has also been suggested that Laura may incorporate aspects of Williams himself, referencing his introverted nature and obsessive focus on just one aspect of life (writing for Williams and glass animals in Laura's case).
 Williams, who was close to Rose growing up, learned to his horror that in 1943, in his absence, his sister had been subjected to a botched lobotomy.
-Rose was left incapacitated (and institutionalized) for the rest of her life.
+Rose was left incapacitated and institutionalized for the rest of her life.
 With the success of The Glass Menagerie, Williams was to give half of the royalties from the play to his mother.
 He later designated half of the royalties from his play Summer and Smoke to provide for Rose's care, arranging for her move from the state hospital to a private sanitarium.
 Eventually, he was to leave the bulk of his estate to ensure Rose's continuing care.
 Rose died in 1996.